 With adventure and comfort at the forefront, guests can benefit from a variety of activities during their 7-night cruises.
 The highly trained guides (one guide for ten passengers) will assist guests to explore these ecologically diverse collection of islands and wildlife.
 They will take you on guided nature walks, giving you plenty of time for photographs, questions and contemplation of birds, reptiles and plant species as well as volcanoes.
 You will be given the opportunity to venture out in a clear-bottom kayak, glass-bottom boat or stand up paddle board to get a different perspective on the unique marine life.
 Meander along stretches of secluded beach, swim with playful sea lions, snorkel among penguins and sea turtles.
 Get up close to the shore life on Zodiac rides through mangroves and along the cliffs.
 Watch out for dolphins riding the bow wave, whale sightings, rays, frigates and boobies diving for fish.

 Starting in San Cristobal, where you will join the vessel, guests will either take the Southern/Central or Western/Northern route.
-Ecoventura alternates two different 7-night itineraries visiting the most spectacular outer islands of the archipelago, in line with the Galapagos National Park regulations.
+They each alternate two different 7-night itineraries visiting the most spectacular outer islands of the archipelago, in line with the Galapagos National Park regulations.

-The Origin is built with environmentally friendly, zero-emission materials and all equipment including engines and generators are to the highest specification with regards to fuel saving efficiency.
-Ecoventura meets the requirements of Smart Voyager ecological certification and Rainforest Alliance Verification mark.
+The Origin & Theory have both been built with environmentally friendly, zero-emission materials and all equipment including engines and generators are to the highest specification with regards to fuel saving efficiency.
+The company that owns the ships meets the requirements of Smart Voyager ecological certification and Rainforest Alliance Verification mark.
 They partner WWF (Galapagos Marine Biodiversity Fund) and EPI – Ecology Project International to provide support to local initiatives to ensure the successful long-term conservation through committed leadership.

-The 142 foot Origin combines modern sophistication with understated luxury; 10 tastefully appointed deluxe staterooms (140 square feet) with en-suite bathroom, with modern décor featuring local art work, fine linens, firm and soft pillows, nightstands, ample sectional closet, sitting area, climate controls, universal docking station, satellite TV and radio, safety deposit box.
+Each ship has 10 tastefully appointed deluxe staterooms (145 square feet) with en-suite bathroom, with modern décor featuring local art work, fine linens, firm and soft pillows, nightstands, ample sectional closet, sitting area, climate controls, universal docking station, satellite TV and radio, safety deposit box.
 Bathroom includes shower, toilet, sink, hair-dryer, plush towels, terry cloth bathrobes crafted with organic cotton, biodegradable soap and shampoo.
 All staterooms are located on the main “Beagle” deck with large windows for ocean views, each with two twin beds that can be converted to a King-size bed, (2 cabins with interconnecting doors, 2 with triple accommodation).
 Cabins are cleaned twice daily and laundry service is available.